NextGenTel/akka-tools/README.md

 Version 1.0.5-SNAPSHOT - *Not released yet*

+* GeneralAggregate.stateInfo() is no longer final - it can now be overridden
 * Improved some tests which sometimes failed
 * GeneralAggregate's *myDispatcher* is now using the more describing name **dmSelf**.
 You can now use dmSelf = null to fallback to self() which will make dm.confirm() work as expected in testing.